boryspaulewicz/bhsdtr/Readme.md

 value (more "signal-like") of internal evidence in an SDT model, or higher values in a questionnaire item correspond to higher values of the property X measured by the questionnaire.
-When order invariance does not hold, it indicates that the proces of generating the responses changed in a *qualitative* way, e.g., the responses in a binary classification task were reversed because task instructions were misunderstood, or some of the possible responses in a
+When order invariance does not hold, it indicates that the process of generating the responses changed in a *qualitative* way, e.g., the responses in a binary classification task were reversed because task instructions were misunderstood, or some of the possible responses in a